-Welcome to the TUHSD athletic web page for 2020-21.
-We are proud of the athletic program at the District's three schools: Tamalpais, Sir Francis Drake and Redwood High Schools.
+Welcome to the TUHSD athletic web page.
+We are proud of the athletic program at the District's three comprehensive schools: Tamalpais, Archie Williams and Redwood High Schools.

 Tamalpais Union High School District teams are members of the Marin County Athletic League (MCAL) in the North Coast Section (NCS) of the California Interscholastic Federation (CIF).
 The CIF governs all high school athletics in California.

 Athletic administration and coaches uphold the purpose of our Athletic Code of Conduct (AR6145.21) which is to promote the idea of healthy competition and to set standards of good sportsmanship for everyone involved.
 The District and all of our schools, along with all other MCAL schools, subscribe to the tenets of Pursuing Victory with Honor.

 Athletics play an important part in the Tamalpais Union High School District.
 Young people learn a great deal from their participation in interscholastic.
 Lessons in sportsmanship, teamwork, competition and how to win and lose gracefully are an integral part of each team in our athletic program.
 Athletics play an important part, too, in helping the individual student develop a healthy self-concept as well as a healthy body.
 Athletic competition adds to our school spirit and helps all students – spectators as well as participants – develop pride in their school.

 Objectives of Participation: To provide students opportunities for:

 - Physical, mental and emotional growth and development

 - Acquisition and development of special skills in activities of each student’s choice

 - Team play with the development of such traits as loyalty, cooperation, fair play and other desirable social traits.